Adaptive In-conversation Team Building for Language Model Agents: Related Work

-The success of a single-agent system motivates the development of multiple-agent systems~\cite{wang2023survey, xi2023rise,autoagents, wu2023autogen, meta-prompting, hong2023metagpt, zhang2024training, zhang2023ecoassistant, valmeekam2023planning, wang2024tdag,saha2023branch,liang2023encouraging,du2023improving}.
-Methods focusing on static build require a protocol for agents to communicate with each other in a group chat and a builder that can receive the user's instruction and output an agent list~\cite{wu2023autogen,autoagents,hong2023metagpt}.
-The builder can be a human~\cite{wu2023autogen, hong2023metagpt} or a LLM agent~\cite{autoagents}.
-There are other works breaking down complex tasks into smaller components, each of which is then handled by a single specialized agent with detailed natural-language instructions~\cite{suzgun2024meta, zhuge2023mindstorms}.
+The success of a single-agent system motivates the development of multiple-agent systems~\citep{wang2023survey, xi2023rise,autoagents, wu2023autogen, meta-prompting, hong2023metagpt, zhang2024training, zhang2023ecoassistant, valmeekam2023planning, wang2024tdag,saha2023branch,liang2023encouraging,du2023improving}.
+Methods focusing on static build require a protocol for agents to communicate with each other in a group chat and a builder that can receive the user's instruction and output an agent list~\citep{wu2023autogen,autoagents,hong2023metagpt}.
+The builder can be a human~\citep{wu2023autogen, hong2023metagpt} or a LLM agent~\citep{autoagents}.
+There are other works breaking down complex tasks into smaller components, each of which is then handled by a single specialized agent with detailed natural-language instructions~\citep{suzgun2024meta, zhuge2023mindstorms}.
 This task decomposition reduces the prediction burden on each agent by avoiding irrelevant context.
-For instance, meta-prompting~\cite{suzgun2024meta} involves a meta-model decomposing tasks and assigning subtasks to different LLMs for completion and aggregation.
+For instance, meta-prompting~\citep{suzgun2024meta} involves a meta-model decomposing tasks and assigning subtasks to different LLMs for completion and aggregation.
+However, these methods lack a backtracking mechanism, making the problem-solving prototype fixed once agents are generated.